Monotheism: Hinduism

-In the Shaivite tradition, the Shri Rudram (Sanskrit श्रि रुद्रम्), to which the Chamakam (चमकम्) is added by scriptural tradition, is a Hindu stotra dedicated to Rudra (an epithet of Shiva), taken from the Yajurveda (TS 4.5, 4.7).
+In the Shaivite tradition, the Shri Rudram (Sanskrit श्री रुद्रम्), to which the Chamakam (चमकम्) is added by scriptural tradition, is a Hindu stotra dedicated to Rudra (an epithet of Shiva), taken from the Yajurveda (TS 4.5, 4.7).
 Shri Rudram is also known as Sri Rudraprasna, Śatarudrīya, and Rudradhyaya.
 The text is important in Vedanta where Shiva is equated to the Universal supreme God.
 The hymn is an early example of enumerating the names of a deity, a tradition developed extensively in the sahasranama literature of Hinduism.

 The Nyaya school of Hinduism has made several arguments regarding a monotheistic view.
 The Naiyanikas have given an argument that such a god can only be one.
 In the Nyaya Kusumanjali, this is discussed against the proposition of the Mimamsa school that let us assume there were many demigods (devas) and sages (rishis) in the beginning, who wrote the Vedas and created the world.
 Nyaya says that:

 In other words, Nyaya says that the polytheist would have to give elaborate proofs for the existence and origin of his several celestial spirits, none of which would be logical, and that it is more logical to assume one eternal, omniscient god.

 Many other Hindus, however, view polytheism as far preferable to monotheism.
 The famous Hindu revitalist leader Ram Swarup, for example, points to the Vedas as being specifically polytheistic, and states that, "only some form of polytheism alone can do justice to this variety and richness."

 Sita Ram Goel, another 20th-century Hindu historian, wrote:

 Sikhism

 Sikhi is a monotheistic and a revealed religion.

-God in Sikhi is called Akal Purakh (which means "the true immortal") or Vāhigurū the Primal being.
-However, other names like Ram, Allah etc. are also used to refer to the same god, who is shapeless, timeless, and sightless: niraṅkār, akaal, and alakh.
+God in Sikhism is called Akal Purakh (which means "The Immortal Being") or Vāhigurū (Wondrous Enlightener).
+However, other names like Rama, Brahman, Khuda, Allah, etc. are also used to refer to the same God, who is shapeless, timeless, and sightless: niraṅkār, akaal, and alakh.
 Sikhi presents a unique perspective where God is present (sarav viāpak) in all of its creation and does not exist outside of its creation.
 God must be seen from "the inward eye", or the "heart".
 Sikhs follow the Aad Guru Granth Sahib and are instructed to meditate on the Naam (Name of God - Vāhigurū) to progress towards enlightenment, as its rigorous application permits the existence of communication between God and human beings.

-Sikhism is a monotheistic faith that arose in northern region of the Indian subcontinent during the 16th and 17th centuries.
+Sikhism is a monotheistic faith that arose in the Punjab region of the Indian subcontinent during the 16th and 17th centuries.
 Sikhs believe in one, timeless, omnipresent, supreme creator.
 The opening verse of the Guru Granth Sahib, known as the Mul Mantra, signifies this: